radiantlogic-v8/documentation-new/documentation/cfs/01-getting-started.md

 -   If you are planning on allowing users to self-register on your CFS portal, then the user entries in FID must support the writable attribute: _IsSelfRegistered_
 -   If you are planning on allowing users to reset their passwords by answering challenge questions, then the user entries in FID must support the following writable attributes: _challengeQuestion1_ - _challengeQuestion10_ (e.g. _challengeQuestion1_, _challengeQuestion2_, _challengeQuestion3_ etc...), _challengeAnswer1_ - _challengeAnswer10_ (e.g. _challengeAnswer1_, _challengeAnswer2_, _challengeAnswer3_ etc...)
 -   If you are planning on allowing users to reset their passwords, then the user entries in FID must support the writable attribute: _userPassword_.
--   If you are planning to allow users to login to CFS with two-step verification, then the user entries in FID must support the following writable attributes: _totpSecret_ and _totpSecretNotValidated_
+-   If you are planning to allow users to log in to CFS with two-step verification, then the user entries in FID must support the following writable attributes: _totpSecret_ and _totpSecretNotValidated_
 -   A CFS HelpDesk User or Tenant Administrator can lock and lockout user accounts, therefore, the user entries in FID must support a writable attribute: _nsAccountLock_

 If the user or group entries integrated by FID originate from a backend store other than the local HDAP storage in FID, the easiest way to extend these entries with the writable attributes mentioned above is by configuring an Extended External Join on your FID virtual view (be sure to mark these attributes as **UPDATEABLE** and **SEARCHABLE** ).
 For details on configuring extended joins, please see the FID System Admin Guide.
 Extended joins alleviate the need to extend the schemas of the backend sources in order to support the writable attributes required by CFS.
 The lifecycle of these extension attributes is managed by and maintained in FID and FID joins this information to the relevant user/group entries when needed.